Dr. SudheerNeurologist

 • New hearing loss in one ear

-Most causes are benign and very treatable.
-However, sudden severe vertigo with neurological symptoms needs urgent evaluation to rule out stroke.
+Most causes of spinning vertigo are benign and very treatable.
+Sudden severe vertigo with weakness, speech difficulty or double vision needs urgent evaluation the same day to rule out stroke or brainstem disease.

 Yes.
-BPPV — the commonest cause — is treated with simple repositioning manoeuvres performed in the clinic, often giving immediate relief.
+Benign positional vertigo (BPPV) — the commonest cause — is treated with clinic repositioning manoeuvres such as the Epley, which often give immediate or same-day relief without long-term drugs.

 Call Now WhatsApp